-Ethics Agreed-Upon Procedure Results Managements' Response 20 Using the 5 randomly selected employees/officials from procedure #16 under "Payroll and Personnel" above, obtain ethics documentation from management, and: The primary government is responsible for all a.
-Observe that the documentation demonstrates each employee/official completed one hour of ethics training during the fiscal period. - · · · · · · · · · · · · · · · · · · · The results did not include findings or criticisms. b.
+Ethics Agreed-Upon Procedure Results Managements' Response Using the 5 randomly selected employees/officials from procedure #16 under "Payroll and Personnel" above, obtain ethics documentation from management, and: Not Applicable The primary government is responsible for all personnel matters and record maintenance.
+The primary government is subject to a separate engagement that applies the Statewide Agreed-Upon Procedures to its operations. a.
+Observe that the documentation demonstrates each employee/official completed one hour of ethics training during the fiscal period.
+Not Applicable The results did not include findings or criticisms. b.
 Observe that the documentation demonstrates each employee/official attested through signature verification that he or she has read the entity's ethics policy during the fiscal period.
 Not Applicable The results did not include findings or criticisms.